-Supreme Court agrees with Trump administration on limits on asylum seekers
+Supreme Court agrees with Trump administration on limits for asylum seekers

 Alito was joined in the opinion by Chief Justice John G. Roberts Jr. and Justices Clarence Thomas, Neil M. Gorsuch and Brett M. Kavanaugh.

+Alito focused on the historical meaning of the constitutional right to challenge detention, called habeas corpus.
+He said what Thuraissigiam was asking for was something quite different: the ability to stay in this country.

+He also said for those picked up immediately after entering illegally, there is no entitlement to due process.
+He said it was enough that Congress provided for an initial screening, a review of that decision by a supervisor and a review by an immigration judge.

 Justice Stephen G. Breyer, joined by Justice Ruth Bader Ginsburg, agreed with the court that Thuraissigiam’s claims were too vague to make a credible case for asylum.
-But they said there was no need for the court to make further decisions that would affect other asylum seekers.
+But they said there was no need for the court to make additional pronouncements that would seal off the courts from others who might have stronger cases.

 Justice Sonia Sotomayor wrote a toughly worded dissent, which was joined by Justice Elena Kagan.